PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

     -CONFIG_STM32_SDIO=n        : SDIO is enabled
     +CONFIG_STM32_SDIO=y

+    Logically, that is the only difference:  This configuration has SDIO (and the SD card) enabled and the serial console disabled.
+There is ONLY a Telnet console!.

+    There are some special settings to make life with only a Telnet

+    CONFIG_SYSLOG=y - Enables the System Logging feature.
+    CONFIG_RAMLOG=y - Enable the RAM-based logging feature.
+    CONFIG_RAMLOG_CONSOLE=y - Use the RAM logger as the default console.
+      This means that any console output from non-Telnet threads will go into the circular buffer in RAM.
+    CONFIG_RAMLOG_SYSLOG - This enables the RAM-based logger as the system logger.
+This means that (1) in addition to the console output from other tasks, ALL of the debug output will also to to the circular buffer in RAM, and (2) NSH will now support a command called 'dmesg' that can be used to dump the RAM log.

-    Logically, that is the only difference.
-There are, however, other configuration differences as necessary to support this different device configuration.
+    There are a few other configuration differences as necessary to support this different device configuration.
 Just the do the 'diff' if you are curious.

     NOTES:
     1. See the notes for the nsh configuration.
 Most also apply to the nsh2